dmitrio03/portfolio/_projects/balance-sheet-variance-python.md

 Fifteen flagged account-months out of 234 total, and every one traces to a real, explainable event: an $18,500 equipment purchase, a $40,000 draw on a note payable, a $70,000 restricted grant recognized mid-year, a $25,000 deferred revenue release.
 That's the analysis working correctly — catching genuine events, not noise.

+## The Potential

+The potential for this kind of code is that it can flag when balance sheet accounts change.
+It can also go backwards, tracing when certain pledges are made, for example, and what can be potentially written off as uncollectible or bad debt.
+For accountants, this tool can help us trace back liability accounts that may have been building large balances without being properly expensed, or lowered, over time.
+It's a great tool for catching problems and keeping a clean balance sheet.

 ## View the code directly

 <div class="text-center mt-3">